sudeepthi59o/sudeepthi59o.github.io/content/portfolio/android/pizzaapp.md

 ### Conclusion

-This project strengthened my Android development skills, particularly in managing orientation changes and enhancing user experience.
-Future improvements may include history tracking and additional scientific features.
+This project deepened my understanding of state handling and UI composition in Jetpack Compose.
+It also provided hands-on experience with structured enums, theming, and real-time price logic.
+Future improvements could include saving past pizza orders, integrating drag-and-drop topping placement, or animating topping overlays.

 > This app was completed as part of academic coursework and is hosted in a private repository and available upon request.